Travel to Italy Requirements and the ETIAS Visa Updates

 The goal of ETIAS is to improve security and make it easier for people from countries outside of the European Union to visit Italy.
 The authorization will be valid for three years and will allow travelers to enter Italy and other Schengen Area countries for up to 90 days within a six-month period.

-To get an ETIAS travel authorization, travelers will need to fill out an online application and give personal information like their full name, date of birth, passport details, and travel itinerary.
-There will also be a fee of 7 euros for each application.
+To get an ETIAS travel authorization, travelers must fill out an online application and provide personal information such as their full name, date of birth, passport details, and travel itinerary.
+The fee for each application is 7 euros.

 It’s important to note that ETIAS is not a visa and does not guarantee entry into Italy or the Schengen Area.
 Travelers will still have to go through border control when they arrive, and they may be asked for more paperwork.